MakafuiPrime/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Show effective username of current user
+Groups the current user is a part of